LKBotond/VoxPopuli/Readme.md

 ## Overview

 I’m building this as a learning project to explore microservices through extensive service-to-service communication in a Docker stack.
-I’ve built the backend leveraging the Spring Boot ecosystem.
-For authentication, I’ve opted for Spring Security; for data persistence, JPA and PostgreSQL; and for opaque session tokens, Redis.
-To facilitate communication, I’ve chosen both blocking and non-blocking communication methods.
-Feign clients are used in a Saga pattern where service-to-service communication is state-dependent.
-At the edge gateway, I’ve opted for WebFlux for concurrency reasons.
+I’ve built the backend within the Spring Boot ecosystem.
+For authentication, I’ve opted for Spring Security; for data persistence, JPA, PostgreSQL; for opaque session tokens, Redis; and for communication both WebMvc and Webflux.
+I’ve opted for both for a couple of reasons.
+Feign clients werea easier to use in a Saga esque pattern where service-to-service communication is state-dependent.
+At the edge gateway however, I’ve chosen webflux for 2 reasons.

+1. I've read that its non blocking thus for high throughput its better.
+2. Nicer and Easier Syntax for custom header mutations compared to WebMvc.

 ### Why microservices?

-Indeed, a modular monolith would have been much less of a hassle; I wouldn’t have had to worry about availability, service rollbacks on inter service failiures, inter service communication nor secure routing.
+Indeed, a modular monolith would have been much less of a hassle; I wouldn’t have had to worry about availability, service rollbacks, inter service failiures, inter service communication nor secure routing.
 It is the prudent choice for an app of this size.
-My aim, however, was to expose and familiarize myself with the quirks of this architecture.
+My aim, however, was to expose and familiarize myself with the specificities of this architecture.

-With this, I’ve learned how to use Docker and Dockerfiles, how to debug interconnected services, and how to perform inter-service rollbacks.
-I also learned the importance of testing, especially with Testcontainers, thus avoiding concerns about the subtle differences between an H2 in-memory database and PostgreSQL/Redis.
+With this approach, I’ve learned how to use Docker and Dockerfiles, how to debug interconnected services, how to perform inter-service rollbacks, communication and especially the importance of testing.
+Specifically with Testcontainers, thus avoiding concerns about the subtle differences between an H2 in-memory database and PostgreSQL/Redis.

 ## Tech Stack used

-**Backend:** Spring Boot, Java, JPA

-**Frontend:**  React, TypeScript, chrome API (storage, runtime), Vite, Tailwind
+### Backend

+**Language:** Java

+**Framework:** Spring Boot

-**Communication:** Spring MVC (FeignClient), Spring Webflux (WebClient)
+**Service to service communication:** Spring MVC, Spring Webflux

+**Security:** Spring Security, Argon2, Opaque Tokens

 **Testing:** Junit, Mockito, Testcontainers

-**Security:** Spring Security, Argon2, Opaque Tokens

-**Database:** PostgreSQL, Redis
+**Persistance:** JPA, PostgreSQL, Redis

 **Tools:** Maven, Git

+### Frontend:

+**Language:** TypeScript

+**Chrome APIs:** .storage, .runtime

+**UI:** React

+**Persistence:** Tanstack

+**Styling:** Tailwind

+**Build Tools:** Vite

 ## Architecture

 ```mermaid
 flowchart LR